GuentherE/Inc-TikZ-in-Quarto/README.md

 ## My approach

-- Have only one complete TikZ drawing including all increments
+- Having only one complete TikZ drawing including all increments
 - Insert start and end key tags into the TikZ drawing to mark the parts which have to be revealed
     - in my case: `% begin increment 1` and `% end increment 1`
     - example: